 “Our research team discovered that the RNA splicing factor SF3B1 is mutated at a very specific location in some ocular melanomas, and this mutation indicates the likelihood that an ocular melanoma will metastasize and spread to other parts of the body, a far more deadly condition than when the cancer cells remain localized in the eye,” said Harbour, professor of ophthalmology, Vice Chairman for Translational Research at Bascom Palmer, and Director of the Ocular Oncology Service.… read more

 In the November/December edition of Retina Today, retina specialist Thomas Aaberg Jr. describes the importance of personalized medicine and prognostic testing for patients with uveal melanoma.
-He explains that recent advances in the field have led to more than 40 active clinical trials testing ways to treat and delay metastatic disease.
-However, taking advantage of these and future opportunities may require genetic testing of the primary tumor.
-This presents a significant issue since there is rarely any tumor tissue left for subsequent evaluation after diagnosis and treatment.… read more
+He explains that recent advances in the field have led to more than 40 active clinical trials testing ways to treat and delay metastatic disease. … read more

 Patients Undergoing Genetic Test for Uveal Melanoma Will Have Option to Store Remaining Tissue for Future Use